cx-michael-fowler/CheckmarxOneAPIModule/README.md

     Get-LastScans
         Details
-            Get the last scan for the projects provided in the projects list.
+            Get a hash of the the last scans for the projects provided in the projects hash.
-            Optional switch to return last scan for Main Branch (if set) Parameters
+            Key = Scan ID and Value = Scan Object Optional switch to return last scan for Main Branch (if set) Parameters
             CxOneConnObj - Checkmarx One connection object
-            projectsList - List of projects to return last of.
-Must be a list as provided by call above useMainBranch - optional switch to specify only return last scan on Main branch (if set) Example
+            projectsHash - Hash of projects to return last of.
+Must be a hash as provided by call above useMainBranch - optional switch to specify only return last scan on Main branch (if set) Example
             $scans = Get-LastScans $conn $projects

     Get-LastScansForGivenBranches
         Details
-            Get the last scan for the projects provided in the projects list.
+            Get a hash of the last scan for the projects provided in the projects hash.
-            Returns last scan for the branch provided in the CSV file branchesCSV must be a file path to a CSV with the header Projects,Branches and one project,branch per line Parameters
+            Key = Scan ID and Value = Scan Object Returns last scan for the branch provided in the CSV file branchesCSV must be a file path to a CSV with the header Projects,Branches and one project,branch per line Parameters
             CxOneConnObj - Checkmarx One connection object
-            projectsList - List of projects to return last of.
-Must be a list as provided by call above branchesCSV - file path to CSV file containing the mapping of projects to primary branch Example
+            projectsHash - Hash of projects to return last of.
+Must be a hash as provided by call above branchesCSV - file path to CSV file containing the mapping of projects to primary branch Example
             $scans = Get-LastScansForGivenBranches $conn $projects "C:\files\branches.csv"